60 Beautiful Braid Hairstyles For Your Kids(2022 Trends)

 Source

 Words can’t define how cute this hairstyle is!
 Effortless, pretty, and adorable.
-You need to decide the hair into two sections, do a braid starting from the nape on one side, from down to up, secure it with a hair tie, and make a simple bow out of the rest of the hair.
+You need to divide the hair into two sections, do a braid starting from the nape on one side, from down to up, secure it with a hair tie, and make a simple bow out of the rest of the hair.
 Repeat on the other side.

 1. Rope Braid